 Another effective strategy is to create and share infographics, which let you share valuable and informative statistics in an easy-to-digest format.
 According to Search Engine Watch, infographics get read 30 times more often than text.
 Infographics are also highly shareable, which means they’re effective at building engagement.

-Plus, once you have your infographic, you can post it on your website and get traffic through backlinks from social media sites.
+Bonus: once you have an infographic, you can also post it on your website to get traffic through backlinks from social media sites.

 #3: Create Helpful Videos

 These days, the only thing more engaging than images are videos.
 Two-thirds of consumers consider video to be the clearest and most trustworthy type of content on social media, which may be why it gets 49 percent more interactions than images on Instagram and five times more engagement than text on LinkedIn.

 Explainer videos are particularly popular.
 Half of all social media users prefer to learn how to do something by watching a video about it, and 97 percent of marketers report that explainer videos help people understand their product or service.